PARKMAN HOME INSPECTIONS, LLC

 WITNESSETH: In consideration of the mutual covenants and agreements set forth herein, the parties agree as follows:

-1. The COMPANY agrees to perform, upon request, one or more of a series of visual inspections of the subject home and to provide the CLIENT with a written inspection report after each, identifying the visually observable major deficiencies (hereafter called the “PHASED INSPECTION” Service or “PHASED INSPECTIONS”).
-The series of INSPECTIONS is outlined below.
+1. The COMPANY agrees to perform a visual inspection of the subject home and to provide the CLIENT with a written inspection report identifying the visually observable major deficiencies (hereafter called the “GENERAL PRE-PURCHASE INSPECTION” or “INSPECTION”).
 Structures detached from the home are not inspected unless otherwise expressly agreed.

 1.2.
 PENALTY FEE(S) due from the CLIENT and payable to the COMPANY for late payment, late notice cancellation, or returned payment are as follows: